TERMS & CONDITIONS

 to time to your GP to keep them appraised of your treatment.

 Should you request a copy of your clinical file, Dr Guruswamy can arrange to provide this to you in line with the guidance form the information commissioner’s office regarding “subject access requests”.
-There is a nominal fee of £10 for copies of records held electronically.
-In instances where your records include paper files, a £50 charge applies.
+There is a nominal administrative fee of £10 for copies held electronically that may be requested if a patient sends the request on email/in writing.

 In keeping with General Medical Council Guidelines, once a doctor-patient relationship has been established following initial consultation and agreement of a management plan, Dr Guruswamy will endeavour to provide an appropriate level of psychiatric care for you.
 She would expect to meet you for regular reviews, the frequency of which will depend on individual circumstances, including severity of your symptoms.
 If you have not attended for over 6 months, without prior arrangement, then you will be considered as having self-discharged from Dr Guruswamy’s